mrporterphysics/mrporterphysics.github.io/Presentations/AP Rotation Representation/talks/Rotation2024.md

 ---

+# Balacing Act:

+### Task 1

+Add masses to each side of the rod so that the rod does not rotate, but is balanced (parallel to the table).
+In particular, add two masses to one side and one mass to the other side.
+Is there more than one arrangement that will balance the rod?
+Explain.

+### Task 2

+Draw a Free Body Diagram for your setup in task 1.
+Are the forces balanced?

+---

+# Balacing Act:

+### Task 3

+Would the diagram that Mr. Porter drew on the board rotate?
+(Draw a FBD for the situation...does the net force explain the situation?)

+### Task 4

+Where could we place a mass in the previous question so that the ruler would not rotate?

+---

+# Balacing Act:

+### Task 5

+Develop a method to determine the mass of your meterstick using the balance.

+---

+# Notes ✏️📓 <!--fit--->

+---

 # Extended Bodies

 * Rigid (parts of object do not move with respect to each other)
 * nonzero size

 ---